Potatosynthesis/Synthetic_Genesis/README.md

 - v0.7.0
   - Updated Map to prevent early access to Zenith.
   - Updated Chaos to remove the moon reward from Phantasm.
-  - Removed an alternate solution to Phantasm.
+  - Removed an unintended solution to Phantasm.
   - Updated Encapsulation which made it slightly more difficult overall.

 - v0.6.0